hhaassnnaaiinn/Loyva-Website/src/content/pages/terms.md

 - **Infringe on intellectual property rights**
 - **Use automated means to access our Website without authorization**
 - **Distribute malware, spam, or harmful content**
+- **Engage in unauthorized data collection or scraping activities**

 ###### Account Registration